Welcome to the most extensive Ashtanga Yoga program in Utah

 "I have a deep love for Ashtanga Yoga.
-I am so grateful to be part of a lineage that has brought awareness, abundance, harmony, discipline and health to my life.
-Experiencing a deeply rooted yoga practice can bring insight into the meaning of life.
-I want to help others find a love and enjoyment of this life long practice that can fit into practically anyone's life, no matter the condition of their body."
+I am so grateful to be part of a lineage that has brought awareness, abundance, harmony, discipline, and health to my life.
+I want to help others find an enjoyment of this lifelong practice that can fit into practically anyone's life, no matter the condition of their body."

 Jeff has been a student of yoga since 1970.
 He started practicing yoga from a book called "Be Here Now", when a dear friend handed out the book to many of his high school friends.
 His high was closed down for 6 months due to rioting and racial tensions.
 He went to talks in NYC as a teenager and eventually studied with his guru Satchidananda.
 He lived at the Sivananda Ashram in Quebec for 3 months, where he did a teacher training with Vishnudevananda.
 Since 2000 he has been studying and teaching Ashtanga yoga and has done many teacher trainings.
 His classes are welcoming to all levels of students.
 Jeff is 500 EYRT.

 Photo by Moudi Sbeity